Receiving Shipments - Standard Operating Procedure¶

 - System will prompt: "Enter Lot Information"

-- Enter or scan Lot Number
+- Enter or scan Lot Number (required for lot-tracked products)

-- Enter Expiration Date (if applicable)
+- Enter Expiration Date (optional, recommended for perishable goods)

 - Enter Quantity for this lot